-To facilitate those discussions, the parties agreed to attend a court directed settlement conference (mediation).
-At the mediation, held on June 26, 2012, before the Honorable U.S. Magistrate Judge Newman, the parties entered into a Consent Agreement whereby the County agreed to hold this public hearing to reconsider the application and consider the new information submitted by the applicant.
-At that mediation session, the applicant agreed to have the Board consider a reduced size of 480 square feet per sign face; this size had been originally recommended by staff, but rejected by the applicant.

-STAFF REPORT NUMBER 2 12-0373 A3 2 of 114 The Consent Decree between the parties provides that if, after the public hearing, the Board decides to approve this application, approve the applications for S11-0005 and S11-0006 and amend the approval for S11-0004 to delete Condition 2, the applicant shall dismiss his federal action with prejudice, and waive all monetary damages related to the processing of his three applications.
+At the mediation, held on June 26, 2012, before the Honorable U.S. Magistrate Judge Newman, the parties entered into a Consent Agreement whereby the County agreed to hold this hearing to consider the applications, including any new information submitted by the applicant.
+At that mediation, the applicant agreed to have the Board consider signs that are reduced in size to match that which staff had originally recommended, 480 square feet per sign face.
+If, after the hearing, the Board agrees to approve this application, approve the applications for S11-0005 (Mother Lode) and S11-0006 (Coach Lane) and amend the approval for S11-0004 (Sunset Lane) to delete Condition 2, the applicant agrees to dismiss his federal action with prejudice, and waive all monetary damages related to the processing of his three applications.
 If, after considering the applications, the Board denies the applications, the federal litigation shall proceed.